cocos3d/cocos3d/README.md

    linking to `Cocos2D` `2.1` or `Cocos2D` `1.1`, as this will prohibit you from building the demo apps on devices that use the ARM64 processor.
-10. If you have already built the demo app using the old version of `Cocos2D`, delete the contents of your `~/Library/Developer/Xcode/DerivedData` folder, and restart Xcode.
+10. If you have already built the demo app using the old version of `Cocos2D`, delete the contents of your `~/Library/Developer/Xcode/DerivedData` folder before attempting to compile again.

 <a name="android"></a>